 Tooling companies were not being creative, sticking with the status quo.
 Just making Spanners, Jacks and giving away calanders.

-Which led to the first harmonic balancer puller that would remove the Balancer from a vehicle.
+With little thought going into how to improve a mechanics productivity and save money for the consumer, led to the first harmonic balancer puller that would remove the Balancer from a vehicle…

 Without having to drain and remove the radiator and all the associated fittings.

 Apart from the cowling, the fan and the serpentine belt…